LeeFreer/hiring-engineers/answers.md

 :white_check_mark: Graph 3: CMetric with RollUp :thumbsup:

 Well done Overachieving Oscar!
-Let's combine all our powers and...
+Let's combine all our powers, submit the payload and...

 ```JSON
 {